mcaprari/caprazzi_net/_posts/2001-06-30-jit-compiler-part-1.markdown

 ---

 What is the Java JIT compiler?
 How does it affect my programs?
 Should I care?
+I've looked for answers to this questions and this is what I found.

 ## The JIT is in